CHAPTER SIX—DEPARTURE

 Not much of a mad scientist vibe, Erika thought.
 He was probably some administrative assistant—maybe even the director’s main toady—strapped with gleaning information on the intruder first thing in the morning.
 A security camera hung from the opposite wall, pointed straight at her.
 His employer was probably watching.

-“Well, Ms. Davenport,” Toady began.
+“Well, Ms. Hodgson,” Toady began.
 His voice was soft, easy to listen to.
 “Care to explain your presence here?”

 Erika frowned at the table, refusing to answer.
 Her reflection stared back at her from the chrome surface, cold and washed out in the fluorescent lights.
 Her head was pounding so hard it hurt to keep her eyes open.